ramyalsaffar/Dual-RoBERTa-Classifiers-for-3-Class-Refusal-Taxonomy-and-Binary-Jailbreak-Detection/README.md

 **Escalated check (large sample, 7-day window):**
 - Above 20% disagreement: trigger automated retraining

-All monitoring runs (sample size, disagreement rate, action taken) are logged to PostgreSQL for trend analysis.
+All monitoring runs (sample size, disagreement rate, action taken) are designed to be logged to PostgreSQL for trend analysis.

 ### Automated Retraining

-`36-RetrainingPipeline.py` is triggered when the escalated check exceeds the 20% retraining threshold.
-It runs six steps: collect retraining data from the database, prepare train/val/test splits, train a new model warm-started from the current production weights (lower LR, fewer frozen layers to allow more adaptation), validate the new model must meet minimum F1 and confidence thresholds, save the checkpoint, and deploy as an A/B challenger at 5% traffic.
+`36-RetrainingPipeline.py` is designed to be triggered when the escalated check exceeds the 20% retraining threshold.
+It implements six steps: collect retraining data from the database, prepare train/val/test splits, train a new model warm-started from the current production weights (lower LR, fewer frozen layers to allow more adaptation), validate the new model must meet minimum F1 and confidence thresholds, save the checkpoint, and deploy as an A/B challenger at 5% traffic.

 ### Data Retention and PostgreSQL Schema

-`37-DataManager.py` manages three PostgreSQL tables: `predictions_log` (every inference call -- prompt, response, prediction, confidence, latency, judge label when available), `monitoring_runs` (history of all drift detection checks), and `model_versions` (registry of every deployed model with active/challenger flags and traffic percentages).
+`37-DataManager.py` defines three PostgreSQL tables: `predictions_log` (every inference call -- prompt, response, prediction, confidence, latency, judge label when available), `monitoring_runs` (history of all drift detection checks), and `model_versions` (registry of every deployed model with active/challenger flags and traffic percentages).

-Retraining data is assembled using a three-tier retention strategy to balance recency and volume: recent data (last 7 days, 100% of problematic samples + 20% of correct samples), medium-term data (7-30 days, 50% stratified sample), long-term data (30-180 days, 10% representative sample).
+Retraining data is designed to be assembled using a three-tier retention strategy to balance recency and volume: recent data (last 7 days, 100% of problematic samples + 20% of correct samples), medium-term data (7-30 days, 50% stratified sample), long-term data (30-180 days, 10% representative sample).
 Chi-square tests validate class balance at each tier before retraining begins.

 ---